jtonic/handson-akka-streams/README.md

 - [x] set up the project
 - [x] create the docker-compose (kafka, cassandra)
 - [x] create a simple alpakka kafka producer which produce kafka messages pushed by an iterator source
-- [ ] Configure the flow to serialize to JSON
+- [x] Configure the flow to serialize to JSON
 - [x] Configure the Akka Telemetry (developer sandbox) to tune the performance (fusion)
-- [ ] Create a simple alpakka kafka consumer and stream it to the console
+- [x] Create a simple alpakka kafka consumer and stream it to the console
+- [ ] Avro (de)serialization for alpakka kafka
 - [ ] Log configuration for:
     - [ ] Akka actors
     - [ ] Akka stream materializer